stemoutreach/CodeCreateLab/Guides/03-pico-breadboarding.md

 **Key rules**
 - The long **power rails** run top‑to‑bottom (often split in the middle on some boards).
 Use them for **3V3** and **GND**.
 - The **main rows** connect **horizontally** (five holes on each side of the **center gap**).
 The gap separates the left/right sides.
-- Always double‑check that your LED & resistor are in **series** (in one continuous path from GPIO → LED → resistor → GND).

-### Why a resistor for an LED?
-LEDs need limited current.
-Without a resistor, too much current can flow and damage the LED or the Pico’s pin.

-**Quick check (Ohm’s Law):**
-- Pico GPIO is ~3.3 V
-- Typical LED forward voltage ≈ 2.0 V (red) → Voltage across resistor ≈ 1.3 V
-- Target current 5–10 mA → **R ≈ V / I** → 1.3 V / 0.01 A ≈ **130 Ω**
-- Choose a common value **220–330 Ω** to be safe and bright enough.

 ---